Lines in South Carolina

 has links to all S. C. town websites (here) & a ton of info about S. C., including genealogy.
 The family tree info from my computer files on

-many of Shaw individuals is posted in my on-line genealogy file (here), and I'd like to add your line of
+many of Shaw individuals WAS posted in my on-line genealogy file website (which I discontinued & took down in 2012.

 Also, here are some other lines I've come across